-Ola S1 Air Electric Scooter With 76km Range, Move OS 3 Launched in India
+Ola S1 Air Electric Scooter With 100km Range, Move OS 3 Launched in India

 Customers can reserve the Ola S1 Air today at Rs.
 999, and the scooter will be available for pre-orders at a discounted price of Rs.
 79,999 until October 24.
 Meanwhile, the payment window for the Ola S1 Air will open in February 2023 and Ola says deliveries will begin in the first week of April.

-The newly launched Ola S1 Air is the company's third electric scooter to make its debut in the country and has an Automotive Research Association of India (ARAI) certified range of 101km, and a true range of 76km on normal mode. it packs a 2.5KWh lithium-ion battery pack, which is smaller than the other scooters manufactured by the company.
+The newly launched Ola S1 Air is the company's third electric scooter to make its debut in the country and has an Automotive Research Association of India (ARAI) certified range of 101km, and a IDC range of 100km on Eco Mode. it packs a 2.5KWh lithium-ion battery pack, which is smaller than the other scooters manufactured by the company.
 It has top speed of 85kmph with support for Eco, Sport, and Reverse modes.

 The scooter is equipped with drum brakes at the front and rear disc brakes.
 It weighs 99kg, which is lighter than similarly priced internal combustion engine (ICE) scooters, according to the company.
 Like its more expensive siblings, the Ola S1 Air will come with support for MoveOS 3 and support further updates.

-Note: Editor's Note: Ola has revised the Ola S1 Air's range figure from 76km to 100km, and the article has been updated to reflect that change.